 A lot of Mac users don’t realize, but sometimes the saved mail attachments can also be a reason for causing startup disk full.
 To clear the mail downloads on Mac, follow these steps:

 Temporary files are stored during the processing of the system in the background to make things faster.
 While they are quite useful, they can accumulate with time and lead to Mac slow startup.
 Therefore, you should make a habit of clearing the temp content from Mac regularly.

 Cache memory is the intermediate memory on systems that stores details about the frequently accessed content.
 Needless to say, it makes the overall accessibility and processing of the system faster.
-At the same time, the accumulation of a lot of cache can also make Apple startup disk full and should be cleaned regularly.
+At the same time, the accumulation of a lot of caches can also make Apple's startup disk full and should be cleaned regularly.

 Log files are also considered quite crucial regarding the overall functioning of an operating system.
 Though, they can give away important details about your system and user activity.
 Here’s how you can easily remove them from Mac.

 One of the best things about macOS is that it lets us optimize the storage automatically.
 This will help you prevent the startup disk from being full.

 Last, but most importantly, make sure that you keep your Mac’s Trash folder clean.
 To do this, you can just empty the Trash and get rid of all the temporary files stored in it.
 All you need to do is follow these basic steps to remove Trash and prevent the startup disk from being stacked.